Iran increases stockpile of enriched Uranium by 50 percent, IAEA says

 ‘Both sides building leverage’

-But the report, which was requested by the IAEA’s 35-nation board of governors in November, will allow for a push by the United States, Britain, France and Germany to declare Iran in violation of its non-proliferation obligations.
+But the report, which was requested by the IAEA’s 35-nation board of governors in November, will allow for a push by the US, Britain, France and Germany to declare Iran in violation of its non-proliferation obligations.

 On Friday, US President Donald Trump said Iran “cannot have a nuclear weapon”.